 - Candidates may contact the committee chair to ask questions at any time during the process.

-- Any Associate or Associate Carillonneur member of the Guild may take the exam.
+- Any Associate member (including Associate AC member) of the Guild may take the exam.

 - Signature of the candidate's teacher is required on the application.

 - The candidate will choose one required piece from each of the two categories (technically difficult and expressive) and prepare recordings of these pieces, along with enough other repertoire for a total of 12 to 17 minutes of playing time.
 Pieces chosen for the recordings should be comparable in level of difficulty to those on the required pieces lists.

 - The recording and pdf's of the scores are submitted to the Co-Chairs of the Carillonneur Examinations Committee.
 The recordings and scores are distributed to the jurors for evaluation.
 The identity of the candidate is known only to the Co-Chairs.